+Mark Dendinger

+Jonathan Lozano

-On October 12, 2020, Mallinckrodt filed for chapter 11 bankruptcy protection in the United States Bankruptcy Court for the District of Delaware, seeking to resolve several billion dollars of legal liabilities related to the opioid epidemic and Acthar Gel rebates.
-One year into the bankruptcy, Sanofi filed a motion for a determination that either (a) the APA was not executory and Mallinckrodt could not discharge the royalty payment obligations under the APA in its chapter 11 cases or (b) in the alternative, if the APA was executory and Mallinckrodt did reject it, Mallinckrodt could no longer sell Acthar Gel.
-On November 8, 2021, the Bankruptcy Court held that the APA was not executory, but that claims for post-petition breaches of the APA, including for Mallinckrodt's failure to pay any royalties to Sanofi as a component of the purchase price, constituted pre-petition unsecured claims that are dischargeable upon confirmation of Mallinckrodt's chapter 11 plan.
+On Oct.
+12, 2020, Mallinckrodt filed for Chapter 11 bankruptcy protection in the U.S. Bankruptcy Court for the District of Delaware, seeking to resolve several billion dollars of legal liabilities related to the opioid epidemic and Acthar gel rebates.[2]

+One year into the bankruptcy, Sanofi filed a motion seeking a determination that either the asset purchase agreement was not executory and Mallinckrodt could not discharge the royalty payment obligations under the asset purchase agreement in its Chapter 11 cases, or, in the alternative, if the asset purchase agreement was executory and Mallinckrodt did reject it, Mallinckrodt could no longer sell Acthar gel.

+On Nov.
+8, 2021, the bankruptcy court held that the asset purchase agreement was not executory, but that claims for post-petition breaches of the asset purchase agreement, including for Mallinckrodt's failure to pay any royalties to Sanofi as a component of the purchase price, constituted prepetition unsecured claims that are dischargeable upon confirmation of Mallinckrodt's Chapter 11 plan.

-Sanofi appealed the Bankruptcy Court's ruling.
-On appeal to the District Court, Third Circuit Judge Thomas L. Ambro, sitting by designation, focused on two questions: (1) are Sanofi's claims for post-petition royalties dischargeable in Mallinckrodt's bankruptcy because they were contingent claims that arose when the APA was executed pre-prepetition; and (2) alternatively, does Sanofi retain a property interest in the Acthar Gel intellectual property requiring Mallinckrodt to pay royalties when it sells the Acthar Gel post-petition and post-confirmation?
-In its analysis of the dischargeability issue, the District Court began with a strict textual examination of the Bankruptcy Code, beginning with section 1141(d)(1)(A), which provides that a plan of reorganization "discharges the debtor from any debt that arose before the date of such confirmation."
-The Bankruptcy Code defines "debt" as a "liability on a claim" and, in turn, a "claim" is defined therein as a "right to payment whether or not such right is reduced to judgment, liquidated, fixed, contingent, matured, unmatured, disputed, undisputed, legal, equitable, secured, or unsecured."
-The District Court concluded that the plain text of the Bankruptcy Code bolstered the conclusion that "a contingent right to payment arising before the date of a plan's confirmation may be discharged by that confirmation."
+Sanofi appealed the bankruptcy court's ruling.
+On appeal to the district court, U.S. Circuit Judge Thomas L. Ambro of the U.S. Court of Appeals for the Third Circuit, sitting by designation, focused on two questions:

+- Are Sanofi's claims for post-petition royalties dischargeable in Mallinckrodt's bankruptcy because they were contingent claims that arose when the asset purchase agreement was executed preprepetition; and - Alternatively, does Sanofi retain a property interest in the Acthar gel intellectual property requiring Mallinckrodt to pay royalties when it sells the Acthar gel post-petition and post-confirmation?

+In its analysis of the dischargeability issue, the district court began with a strict textual examination of the Bankruptcy Code, beginning with Section 1141(d)(1)(A), which provides that a plan of reorganization "discharges the debtor from any debt that arose before the date of such confirmation."[3]

+The Bankruptcy Code defines "debt" as a "liability on a claim" and, in turn, a "claim" is defined therein as a "right to payment whether or not such right is reduced to judgment, liquidated, fixed, contingent, matured, unmatured, disputed, undisputed, legal, equitable, secured, or unsecured."[4]

+The district court concluded that the plain text of the Bankruptcy Code supported the conclusion that "a contingent right to payment arising before the date of a plan's confirmation may be discharged by that confirmation."[5]

-Despite the clarity of the statutory text, however, the District Court also engaged in a survey of case law regarding the dischargeability of unliquidated or contingent future claims under the Bankruptcy Code.
-Analogizing to case law involving injuries related to asbestos exposure, the District Court first adopted an expansive view of dischargeability to include unliquidated future claims.
-Applying this framework, the District Court found Sanofi's royalty obligations to be clearly contingent, despite that their contingent nature depended in part on Mallinckrodt's action or inaction.
-The District Court then proceeded to analyze whether Sanofi's royalty claims arose at the time of the signing of the APA, or, alternatively, each year if the requisite Acthar Gel intellectual property sales threshold was reached.
-Looking to case law providing that claims for indemnity under an indemnification agreement arise at the time the agreement is signed, and not over time, the District Court summarized its analysis by concluding that "context is important."
+Despite the clarity of the statutory text, however, the district court also engaged in a survey of case law regarding the dischargeability of unliquidated or contingent future claims under the Bankruptcy Code.

+Analogizing to case law involving injuries related to asbestos exposure, the district court first adopted an expansive view of dischargeability to include unliquidated future claims.[6]
+Applying this framework, the district court found Sanofi's royalty obligations to be clearly contingent, despite the fact that their contingent nature depended in part on Mallinckrodt's action or inaction.[7]

+The district court then proceeded to analyze whether Sanofi's royalty claims arose at the time of the signing of the asset purchase agreement, or, alternatively, if and when the requisite Acthar gel intellectual property sales threshold was reached each year.

+Looking to case law providing that claims for indemnity under an indemnification agreement arise at the time the agreement is signed, and not over time, the district court summarized its analysis by concluding that context is important.[8]